frogbywyplay/genbox_xbuilder/README.rst

 Jenkins job configuration
 -------------------------

+In the job(s) you plan to trigger, you have to ensure that:

 * Job can be triggered remotely by checking the appropriate box in job configuration menu.
 * Job authentication token is a SHA1 hash of its name.